Dublin Therapeutic Massage Clinic

 - Clients are asked to contact the clinic if they should develop any symptoms relating to or tested positive for COVID-19 up to 14 days post attending the clinic.

 Appointment Structure & Times / Numbers / Payment

 - Clients are required to STAY HOME if feeling unwell.

-- Clients are required to STAY HOME if they have answered ‘Yes’ to any of the questions in the triage phone consultation at the time or preceding the appointment.
+- Clients are required to complete a COVID screening form prior to every visit.
+If this form highlights any issues, Clients will be required to STAY HOME.
 As long as the clinic is notified of this change and cancellation of the appointment, a full refund will be issued.

 - Appointment times have been spaced apart to allow for increased cleaning between clients and to ensure minimal contact between clients.

-- Therapist’s time slots have been staggered to ensure minimal contact between clients.
+- Therapist’s time slots have been staggered as much as possible to ensure minimal contact between clients.